ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 	editor.execute( 'highlight', { value: 'yellowMarker' } );
 	```

-	The `value` corresponds to the `model` property in configuration object.
+	The `value` corresponds to the `model` property in the configuration object.
 For the default configuration:

 	```js
 	highlight.options = [